EDteaching/pmont_JM/README.md

 # pmont
-A Python program to model Penman-Montith vaporation processes.
+A Python program to model evaporation processes using the Penman-Monteith scheme.
 Designed for use in Soil, Water and Atmospheric Processes